AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

 ]
 ```

-Be sure to check out the dash docs [Cell Renderer](https://dash.plotly.com/dash-ag-grid/cell-renderer-components) section for more details and examples.
+Be sure to check out the Dash docs [Cell Renderer](https://dash.plotly.com/dash-ag-grid/cell-renderer-components) section for more details and examples.
 Also, check out all the components in the  [Dash AG Grid Custom Component Gallery](https://dashaggridexamples.pythonanywhere.com/)

 ![cell_renderer](https://github.com/AnnMarieW/dash-ag-grid-examples/assets/72614349/d8e0f837-bfb3-4496-92a4-4a13553d468c)

-## Editing and Provided Cell Editors
+## Editing, and Provided Cell Editors

 The grid provides several built-in [cell editors](https://dash.plotly.com/dash-ag-grid/provided-cell-editors), eliminating the need to create custom components for the following: